Sunday, 7 March 2021

 Join G6LBQ on Groups.io

 My initial thoughts were to consider phase noise reduction to try and cancel out unwanted noise and QRM before it enters the radio receiver.
-Commercial phase noise cancelers are available from manufactures including MFJ and Wimo or you can purchase a kit to build one yourself.
-Phase noise eliminators require two antennas that can produce equally strong signals in order to get good results but they can only null out one source of interference at a time, this is not a practical solution for myself so I have ruled it out as an option.
+Commercial phase noise cancellers are available from manufactures including MFJ and Wimo, or you can purchase a kit to build one yourself.
+Phase noise eliminators require two antennas that can produce equally strong signals in order to get good results but they can only null out one source of interference at a time.
+This is not a practical solution for myself so I have ruled it out as an option.

 For your interest here is the schematic diagram for the X-Phase QRM Eliminator that is commonly available in kit form on the internet.